mms142-groupf-2020/mms142-groupf-2020.github.io/README.md

 -	It caters to those who do not have the financial means to pay for education but wish to learn.
 -	It is accessible everywhere so long as there is internet available.
--	Online Learning is relatively less expensive than schools
+-	It affords more flexibility in terms of time.
 -	The platforms that offer the courses are easy to use.

 The cost of a college education here in the Philippines ranges from P300,000 to P100,000.
 While, Skillshare prices their tutorials at P1200 Annually and P400 monthly and Udemy prices their courses at $9.99 (P481) per course.
+These low prices are the ones that draw in the consumers as well as its accessibility over the internet.
+The courses are also structured to be flexible to the users needs.
+Time-constraints are minimized or eliminated to ensure ease of use.

-Online learning is legitimately “disruptive” because it passes the 3-set Litmus Test, also created by Clayton Christensen but we used the more recent metric, from the Clayton Christensen Institute to determine if your idea/product is indeed disruptive:
+Online learning is legitimately “disruptive” because it passes the 3-set Litmus Test, also created by Clayton Christensen but we used the more recent metric, from the Clayton Christensen Institute to determine if the idea/product is indeed disruptive:

 **1. Does it target nonconsumers or people who are overserved by an incumbent’s existing offering in market?**